 - 6. The valuation results summarised above are based on the financial position and market levels at the valuation date, 31 March 2013.
 As such the results do not make allowance for changes which have occurred subsequent to the valuation date. - 7.
-The formal actuarial valuation report and the Rates and Adjustment certificate setting out the employer contribution rates for the period from 1 April 2014 to 31 March 2017 were signed on 31 March 2014.
-Contribution rates will be reviewed at the next actuarial valuation of the Fund as at 31 March 2016. - 8.
+The formal actuarial valuation report and the Rates and Adjustments Certificate setting out the employer contribution rates for the period from 1 April 2014 to 31 March 2017 were signed on 31 March 2014.
+Contribution rates will be reviewed at the next actuarial valuation of the Fund as at 31 March 2016 in accordance with Regulation 62 of the Local Government Pension Scheme regulations 2013. - 8.
 This Statement has been prepared by the current Actuary to the Fund, Aon Hewitt Limited, for inclusion in the accounts of the Fund.
 It provides a summary of the results of their actuarial valuation which was carried out as at 31 March 2013.
 The valuation provides a snapshot of the funding position at the valuation date and is used to assess the future level of contributions required.